-Farmscape is the largest urban farming venture in Los Angeles.
+Farmscape is the largest urban farming venture in California.
 Inspired by the Victory Gardens of the 1940's we started in 2009 helping residents, schools, and businesses set up vegetable gardens and home orchards.
-To date, we have installed over 300 urban farms throughout Los Angeles and currently maintain 150 of those plots.
+To date, we have installed over 300 urban farms and currently maintain 150 of those plots.

 Aaron grew up in Maine and worked for a landcaping firm in Scarborough before moving to California for his studies.
 He received a B.S. in Plant Science from Cal Poly Pomona and has worked done landscaping, construction and tended bar since graduation.
 In his free time, Aaron enjoys fishing, snowboarding and surfing.